Specialty Kung Pao Chicken

 • Celtuce: Remove the tough outer hull, leaving behind the tender green core.
 Cut the Celtuce into 1/2-inch strips and then into 1/2-inch cubes.
 Sprinkle the cubes with salt and set them aside in a bowl.
 Before stir-frying, rinse off the cubes, wring out any excess water, and pat them dry with paper towels.

-9.)
-Fill a seasoned wok at least 1/3 full, but no more than 1/2 full, with Peanut Oil for deep frying and heat on medium-high.
+8.)
+Fill a seasoned wok at least 1/3 full, but no more than 1/2 full, with Peanut Oil for deep frying and heat it on medium-high.
 Add the Chicken to the wok and deep fry for about 30 seconds, stirring constantly until golden.

 (If not using a high-powered wok burner, use plenty of Oil at a very high heat!
 Always use a wok or large pot.
 DO NOT attempt in a skillet.
 When the Chicken is added the water will instantly evaporate and bubble away, so be aware of your wok's Oil level).

 (Be careful not to burn the Chilies and Aromatics.
-Lift the wok away from the heat and use your nose; they’ll only take a second to cook.
-White pieces of Scallion would be added along with the Aromatics if using them instead of a Green Vegetable).
+Lift the wok away from the heat and use your nose; they’ll only take a second to cook).

+13.)
+Pour in the Sauce and mix thoroughly, allowing the Sauce to thicken, which will happen rather fast, so move quickly.

 14.)
-Pour in the Sauce and mix thoroughly, allowing the Sauce to thicken slightly, which will happen rather fast so move quickly.

-15.)
-Cut off the heat, add the Peanuts and green stalks of Scallion (if using), and mix one last time, tossing the ingredients together.
+Cut off the heat, add the Peanuts and mix one last time, tossing the ingredients together.
+Serve this incredible specialty version of Kung Pao Chicken immediately.

 Serving Instructions: Plate the Chicken on a platter and serve alongside individual bowls of white rice.
 In Sichuan, Kung Pao Chicken is shared with the entire table.
 Communal chopsticks and serving spoons allow guests to serve themselves.
 Kung Pao Chicken is not served on top of rice like at a cheap American fast-food restaurant.